Our Team

 Clerkships:

-Judge Christopher F. Droney, U.S. Court of Appeals for the Second Circuit
+Judge R. Guy Cole Jr., U.S. Court of Appeals for the Sixth Circuit

 Bar Admissions: